Thuan An Ho Chi Minh City, Vietnam Travel Guide

 Cuisine largely Southern Vietnamese standards.
 Local specialties might include seasonal fruits from Lai Thieu orchards.

-Vietnam’the most famous noodle soup, with slices of beef or chicken, fragrant broth, and fresh herbs.
+Vietnam’the most famous noodle soup, with slices of beef or poultry, fragrant broth, and fresh herbs.

-Widely available at local eateries across Thuan An.
+Widely is available at nearby eateries across Thuan An.

 A flavorful crab noodle soup with rich tomato broth, crab paste, vermicelli, and various fresh vegetables.